 Obviously, only the first two apply to passenger carriers, such as charter buses.
 In most instances, if the cause of a bus accident is the negligence of the carrier or its driver, including such events as speeding, fatigue, maintenance failures, tire failures, or inadequate driver training, the carrier is liable for damages suffered by its passengers.
 When children or sick or disabled persons are injured while riding as passengers on a bus, other rules may apply as well.

-- The tour company from whom the bus was chartered.
-The tour company typically contracts with a bus provider and has a duty to contract with a company that has a good safety record.
-If the bus company hired by the tour company has a poor safety record, the bus and tour companies both could be liable for an accident.
+- The tour company.
+The tour company that chartered the bus out.
+The tour company typically contracts with a bus provider and must contract with a company that has a good safety record.
+If the bus company hired by the tour company has a poor safety record, the bus and tour companies can both be liable for an accident.

-- The bus company that owns the charter vehicle has a duty to keep reasonably safe buses in the company fleet.
+- The bus company.
+The bus company that owns the charter vehicle must keep reasonably safe buses in the company fleet.
 It also must hire drivers with the proper licenses.
 Even then, if the company’s driver is negligent, the company can still be liable for damages resulting from that negligence.

-- With tour buses that stop at multiple tourist destinations, the venue where the accident occurs could be a liable party.
+- Property owners.
+With tour buses that stop at multiple tourist destinations, the owner of the property where the accident occurs could be a liable party.